airbnb/epoxy/README.md

 ## Specifying Layouts

 The only method that an `EpoxyModel` must implement is `getDefaultLayout`.
 This method specifies what layout resource should be used by the adapter when creating a view holder for that model.
 The layout resource id also acts as the view type for the `EpoxyModel`, so that views sharing a layout can be recycled.
-The type of View inflated by the layout resource should be the parametrized type of the `EpoxyModel`, so that the proper View type is passed to the model's `bind` method.
+The type of View inflated by the layout resource should be the parameterized type of the `EpoxyModel`, so that the proper View type is passed to the model's `bind` method.

 If you want to dynamically change which layout is used for your model you can call `EpoxyModel#layout(layoutRes)` with the new layout id.
 This allows you to easily change the style of the view, such as size, padding, etc. This is useful if you want to reuse the same model, but alter the view's style based on where it is used, eg landscape vs portrait or phone vs tablet.